-The fax queues on a fax server, as specified in [MS-FAX], provide different capabilities than the print queues described in [MS-PRSOD], although both are called queues.
+The fax queues on a fax server [MS-FAX] provide different capabilities than print queues [MS-PRSOD], although both are called "queues".
 A fax server has a single outgoing queue of faxes awaiting transmission.
 The fax server's outbound routing module dynamically determines, based on rules installed by default or configured from the fax console, which fax device or device group to use to transmit each fax job stored in the single outgoing queue.
 A print server has multiple print queues associated with multiple devices.